nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_medicationstatement.md

   </tr>
 </table>

-This is not in scope for this version of Care Connect.
+This is not in scope for this version of Care Connect and therefore not available for use in GP Connect.

 <h3 style="color:#ED1951;">category</h3>